MMKT1977/react-hooks-running-tests/README.md

 - Read test files and identify the purpose of test code

 ## Introduction
+an important introduction to testing i would say
 In this lab, we'll discuss how the tests are set up for the labs in a typical React application, and give some tips for running tests.